AdamLang96/LongitudinalDiseaseProgressionModeling/README.md

 utility of the disease progression curve is to estimate the time between disease states, so the origin of the model and the total time span of the model is unimportant.

+<a id="1">\[1\]</a> Budgeon, Charley et al. “Constructing longitudinal
+disease progression curves using sparse, short-term individual data with an application to Alzheimer’s disease.”
+Statistics in medicine 36 17 (2017): 2720-2734 .